 - GT SoftGOT1000 Version3, Versions 3.200J and prior

 - GT SoftGOT2000 Version1, Versions 1.241B and prior

 - MELSOFT Complete Clean Up Tool, Versions 1.06G and prior

-- MELSOFT EM Software Development Kit, all versions
+- MELSOFT EM Software Development Kit, Versions 1.015R and prior

 - MELSOFT iQ AppPortal, 1.17T and prior

 - Motion Control Setting, Versions 1.005F and prior

 - MR Configurator2, Version 1.125F and prior